gaurav1kr/LeetCode-Mustdo-500/CPLUSPLUS/80-interview-quest/structure-padding.md

 ##Structure padding and packing -
-Compiler adds extra memory for the data types as per the sequence which is mentioned in the structure or classes in C++.
-This is called structure padding. e.g :-
+Compiler adds extra memory for the data types as per the sequence of variables which is mentioned in the structure or classes in C++.
+This is called structure padding.
+The allocation is inlined with whether it's a 32 bit or 64 bit machine e.g :-

 ```